andrew-houghton/river-flow/README.md

 9. Starting from the highest point send flow down to lower points.
 10. Create images for each step as flow is sent down and compile into an animation.

-# Data structure prep
+# notes: Data structure prep

-list of list of heights
+* list of list of heights
-list of list of nodes
+* list of list of nodes
-connect the nodes based on their location to the other nodes add all the nodes into a deque sort the deque and return it
+* connect the nodes based on their location to the other nodes
+* add all the nodes into a deque
+* sort the deque and return it

 **Notes:**